-In this section, we analyze the performance of our overhearing-assisted optimization, by extending the analysis we have developed in the previous section to obtain an expression for the IP address configuration time when our optimization is enabled.
-This extension allows us to characterize the gains of our mechanism and compare them to performance when overhearing is not enabled.
-Finally, because it is likely that a vehicular communications system will make use of an IP mobility solution to transparently keep ongoing IP sessions alive, regardless of the movement of the vehicle (and the subsequent change of IP point of attachment and IP address), we also analyze the impact of the proposed optimization on overall performance when IP mobility is enabled.
+In this section, we analyze the performance of our overhearing-assisted optimization by extending the analysis we have developed in the previous section to obtain an expression for the IP address configuration time when our optimization is enabled.
+This extension allows us to characterize the gains of our mechanism and compare them with the performance when overhearing is not enabled.
+Finally, because it is likely that a vehicular communications system will make use of an IP mobility solution to transparently keep ongoing IP sessions alive, regardless of the movement of the vehicle (and the subsequent change of IP point of attachment and IP address), we also analyze the impact of the proposed optimization on the overall performance when IP mobility is enabled.

-A. IP address configuration time
+A. IP Address Configuration Time

-The most obvious advantage of our overhearing optimization is the reduction of the average IP address configuration time because nodes that successfully overhear a Router Advertisement from a neighboring area are able to immediately configure an address if entering into that area afterwards.
-We define the GeoSAC IP address configuration time $(T{conf})$ as the time elapsed from when a vehicle crosses an area border till when it gets a valid IP address that can be used to send and receive packets while located in the new area.
-If our overhearing optimization is enabled, we call the configuration time $T{conf}^{oh}$ .
-A node that overhears an RA from area n while being at area n - 1 and then enters into area n does not need to wait for any signaling before configuring and starting to use an IP address; therefore, $T{conf}^{oh} = 0s$ in this case.
+The most obvious advantage of our overhearing optimization is the reduction of the average IP address configuration time because nodes that successfully overhear an RA from a neighboring area are able to immediately configure an address if entering into that area afterward.
+We define the GeoSAC IP address configuration time $T{\rm conf}$ as the time elapsed from when a vehicle crosses an area border until when it gets a valid IP address that can be used to send and receive packets while located in the new area.
+If our overhearing optimization is enabled, then we call the configuration time $T{\rm conf}^{\rm oh}$ .
+A node that overhears an RA from area n while being at area n - 1 and then enters into area n does not need to wait for any signaling before configuring and starting to use an IP address; therefore, $T{\rm conf}^{\rm oh} = 0$ s in this case.
 Depending on the deployment scenario and traffic conditions, it is not always possible for a node to successfully overhear an RA from an area that the node is about to enter.
-We performed a mathematical analysis that models $T{conf}^{oh}$ .
-This model allowed us to evaluate the gains obtained by using our optimization, focusing first on the IP address configuration time reduction compared to the case where plain (i.e., no optimization enabled) GeoSAC is used.
+We performed a mathematical analysis that models $T{\rm conf}^{\rm oh}$ .
+This model allowed us to evaluate the gains obtained by using our optimization, focusing first on the IP address configuration time reduction compared with the case where plain (i.e., no optimization enabled) GeoSAC is used.